Post Graduate Certificate in Point of Care Ultrasound for Paediatrics

 At the end of the course the candidate should be able to:

-• Utilise the various functions on US machines to optimise the scan
+• Utilise the various functions on US machines to optimise the scan and obtain measurements of relevant structures

 • Hold and manipulate the probe effectively being mindful of ergonomics